molgenis/molgenis_apps-legacy/doc/compute/01_compute_introduction.md

 This section adds more details to the "inviteWorkflow" we've developed above and demonstrates that \mc~can generate more realistic workflows, too.
 In addition of only inviting guests to our wedding, we will also organize some activity for our guests.
 The guests will be divided in two groups: child or adult.
 Each group has one organizer that will plan an activity for his group.
 After sending out the individual invitations to our guests, for each group, we will send its organizer a letter with a guest list.

 ###Workflow step dependencies
 Let's call the step that sends a letter to each organizer `OrganizerInvitation`.
 Suppose that before starting this step, we want the `GuestInvitation` step to be finished first.
-Let's add the new step `OrganizerInvitation` to our `workflow.csv` file and define its dependency on the `GuestInvitationStep` step using the column `PreviousSteps_name`:
+Let's add the new step `OrganizerInvitationStep` to our `workflow.csv` file and define its dependency on the `GuestInvitationStep` step using the column `PreviousSteps_name`:

->nano inviteWorkflow/workflow.csv:
+>nano invitationWorkflow/workflow.csv:

 Paste:
 <table>
 <tr><td>name,</td><td>protocol_name,</td><td>PreviousSteps_name</td></tr>
 <tr><td>GuestInvitationStep,</td><td>GuestInvitation,</td></tr>
-<tr><td>OrganizerInvitation,</td><td>OrganizerInvitation,</td><td>GuestInvitationStep</td></tr>
+<tr><td>OrganizerInvitationStep,</td><td>OrganizerInvitation,</td><td>GuestInvitationStep</td></tr>
 </table>

-Adding `GuestInvitationStep` to its `PreviousSteps_name` will ensure that the `GuestInvitation` scripts will be finished before the `OrganizerInvitation` step will be started.
+Adding `GuestInvitationStep` to its `PreviousSteps_name` will ensure that the `GuestInvitation` scripts will be finished before the `OrganizerInvitation` scripts will be started.
 Be aware that the values in the third column refer to those in the first column, and not to those in the second column.

-###Protocol 'foreach' custom iteration
+###Customized'foreach' iteration
+Default all protocols are applied to all rows in the `worksheet.csv`.
+Often you don't want that and instead only run a particular protocol the unique values in one worksheet column.
-We want the OrganizerInvitation to run only for each unique group.
+In this example we want the OrganizerInvitation to run only for each unique `group`.
 Therefore, let's create a new protocol and save it as `OrganizerInvitation.ftl` in the protocols directory and add a `#foreach` clause next to the script template content.

 >nano invitationWorkflow/protocols/OrganizationInvitation.ftl